 Ratings and reviews

-Most software engineers looking to practice for technical interviews approve of HackerRank in their reviews, but a lot of the comments mention that the questions are a little too much like puzzles and less geared towards real world problems that one might encounter when coding at a job.
-Candidates also admit that they sometimes have a lower view of companies who ask them to do HackerRank tests as their technical assessments, because the questions are so out of the realm of the work they would actually be doing.
+Most software engineers looking to practice for technical interviews approve of HackerRank in their reviews.
+But, a lot of the comments mention that the questions are a little too much like puzzles, making them feel less geared towards real world problems that one might encounter when coding at a job.
+Candidates also admit that they sometimes have a lower view of companies who ask them to do HackerRank tests as their technical assessments.
+They feel this way because the questions are out of the realm of the work they would actually be doing.

-There are some negative reviews about the way HackerRank judges the responses to questions because it is a very narrow window of what they deem correct.
+There are some negative reviews about the way HackerRank judges the responses to questions, as well.
+People explain that it is a very narrow window of what they deem correct.
 This results in users spending more time trying to figure out the “right” way to write the solution, rather than the right way to do the problem.

 Alternatives to HackerRank

-Created by a former Google software engineer, Interview Cake is a study tool that teaches people the right way to think about technical questions so they do well in interviews.
-Read more about Interview Cake in our review.
+- Created by a former Google software engineer, Interview Cake is a platform that helps people prepare for their software engineering interviews.
+Discover how Interview Cake can help you by reading our review.

 How does HackerRank compare to Pathrise?

-HackerRank is a good tool for software engineers of all skill levels to use in preparation for their technical interviews.
-The questions are typically puzzle-based, which can be good for people who are looking to advance their problem-solving and less traditional thinking.
+HackerRank is a good tool for software engineers of all skill levels to use as they prepare for their technical interviews.
+The questions are typically puzzle-based, which can be good for people who are looking to advance their problem-solving skills or practice less traditional thinking.

 At Pathrise, we are focused on helping our fellows with the entire job search.
 Part of that is mastering the technical interview and so we recommend that software engineers in the program practice these types of questions as much as possible so they can go into their interviews with confidence.
 Sometimes, fellows come back from technical interviews saying that the problem they were assigned was similar to a problem they did in practice, so it is extremely important to utilize online practice platforms like HackerRank.